fjbecerra/data-platform-enron-emails/README.md

 ### Configuration:

-- **Mounting a romete system to a local folder. - Description for AWS -**
+- **Mounting a remote system to a local folder. - Description for AWS -**

 1.Mount an AWS ESB and restore the Enron Emails Snapshop.